PuerkitoBio/goquery/README.md

 Supported functions are (will be) query-oriented features (`hasClass()`, `attr()` and the likes), as well as traversing functions that make sense given what we have to work with.
 This makes GoQuery a great library for scraping web pages.

-Syntax-wise, it is as close as possible to jQuery, with the same function names when possible, and that warm and fuzzy chainable interface. jQuery being the ultra-popular library that it is, I felt that writing a similar HTML-manipulating library was better to follow its API than to start anew, even though some of its methods are less than intuitive (looking at you, [index()][index]...).
+Syntax-wise, it is as close as possible to jQuery, with the same function names when possible, and that warm and fuzzy chainable interface. jQuery being the ultra-popular library that it is, I felt that writing a similar HTML-manipulating library was better to follow its API than to start anew (in the same spirit as Go's `fmt` package), even though some of its methods are less than intuitive (looking at you, [index()][index]...).

 ## Installation